jbloomlab/seqneut-pipeline/README.md

 See **[add link to Loes et al when available]** for a description of these assays.
 That paper is also the scientific citation for this analysis pipeline.

+Essentially, this pipeline goes from the FASTQ files that represent the counts of each barcoded viral variant to the computed neutralization titers for each sera.
+The titers are computed by fitting Hill-curve style neutralization curves using the [neutcurve](https://jbloomlab.github.io/neutcurve/) package; see the documentation for the details of these curves.
+The titers are summarized by the neutralization titer 50% (NT50), which is the serum dilution factor at which the serum neutralizations half of the viral infectivity.
+So a NT50 of 200 means that at a 1:200 dilution of the serum, half the viral infectivity is neutralized.
+Note that the NT50 is the reciprocal of the IC50 (concentration of serum at which 50% of viral infectivity is neutralized).

 ## Using this pipeline
 This pipeline is designed to be included as a modular portion of a larger [snakemake](https://snakemake.readthedocs.io/) analysis.
 This pipeline processes FASTQ files to get the counts of each barcode, analyzes those to determine the fraction infectivity at each serum concentration, and then fits and plots neutralization curves.